-This page is devoted to the views of, and from, a shepherd’s hut type structure which I decided to construct at the top of our hay meadow, having developed the idea in autumn of 2017, once I’d sourced a set of antique cast iron wheels on ebay.
+This page is devoted to the views of, and from, a shepherd’s hut type structure which I decided to construct at the top of our upper hay meadow, having developed the idea in autumn of 2017, once I’d sourced a set of antique cast iron wheels on ebay.
 We collected them on a trip to Devon, and it seems likely that they are of Eastern European origin, probably taken from an abandoned old agricultural vehicle.
 Their simple elegance really appealed to me.
 With poor winter weather, apart from designing a box steel chassis and detachable draw bar, which I had made up by a local forge, nothing more happened until spring 2018.

 Very fortunately aided by the incredible dry summer of 2018, the build was finished in August, and it’s already proving to be a wonderful spot to sit and watch the clouds go by.
 Eventually we also hope that we can receive more rapid and less data restricted internet access from this location, since mobile network reception is better up here, and land based options have constantly been kicked down the road, in this era of “universal superfast broadband connectivity”.

-Years ago we were moved by seeing the exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
+Years ago we were moved by seeing an exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
 (Click here).
 The show consisted of a selection made from apparently 1 million images taken over a year through a single window of one property in rural South Korea.
-Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these pages, but there’s a also a detailed biography of him on line.
+Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these web pages, but there’s also a detailed biography of him on line.
 (Click here).But the concept of observing nature from a single vantage point over a long time frame has always appealed to me.
-This is partly what has driven me to keep writing and photographing for this blog and website, since I began in the spring of 2011.
+This is partly what has driven me to keep writing and photographing for this blog and website, since I began it in the spring of 2011.